tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ## 3.4 Live Scores
 ### Description
-The live score feature will be predominant during a premier league weekend.
+The live score feature will be predominantly during a Premier League weekend.
 For each match, there will be a live score which will be updated every two minutes.
 This love score feature will be visible on the logged-in home page.
 The live score will provide the time and minute of the match.

 ### Criticality
 Similar to team probabilities, live scores is not a critical feature for the competition to work on _LastManStanding_.
 However, live scores would be a critical feature in terms of users interacting with _LastManStanding_ and adds a better user experience.